menno/cloudfront_asset_host/README.markdown

 ### Efficient uploading

-By using the MD5-hash we can easily determined which assets aren't uploaded yet.
+By using the MD5-hash we can easily determine which assets aren't uploaded yet.
 This speeds up the deployment considerably.

 ### Compressed assets